 Playing Pieces: Flavored gummy rings, a game board.

 Forget the X’s and O’s…just use O’s in two different—but equally tasty—colors and flavors.
-Create a tic tac toe board and have players alternate turns using their different gummy rings.
-The winner gets to eat all the candy on the game board!
+Create a tic-tac-toe board and have players alternate turns using their different gummy rings.
+The winner of this candy-themed birthday party game gets to eat all the candy on the game board!

 Licorice Rope Limbo